-- Very simple setup is key.
+- Simple setup is key.
 You only need a couple of cables to hook up these systems.
-You won't have to run wires from one side of your room to the other, either.
+You won't have to run wires from one side of your room to the other.

 See our article on choosing a sound bar for more information.

-Adding a stereo speaker setup to your TV is a great way to get dynamic, engaging sound in small rooms and tight spaces.
-They require relatively little wiring and offer easy speaker placement options.
-Plus, you can choose the setup that suits you best: get a stereo receiver with all the connections you need for your components; choose a pair of bookshelf speakers to save space or upgrade to floor-standing speakers for rich sound with your music sources; or add on a powered subwoofer for thrilling bass with your home movies.
+Adding a stereo speaker setup to your TV is a great way to get engaging sound in small rooms and tight spaces.
+They need relatively little wiring and offer easy speaker placement options.
+Start with a stereo receiver.
+Choose a pair of bookshelf speakers to save space or floor-standing speakers for fuller sound.
+Add an optional powered subwoofer to beef up the bass.

 A stereo speaker system might be your best option if:

 - You have a small room.
 These systems are ideal for a smaller living room, or spaces like a den, bedroom, or office.
-Their compact size makes them a good fit visually, and they can produce enough sound to fill such rooms.
+Their compact size makes them a good fit, and they can produce enough sound to fill such rooms.

-- You want very simple setup, without running speaker wires across your room.
+- You want easy setup, without running speaker wires across your room.
 With only two speakers and a receiver, they require relatively little wiring.

-A pre-matched surround sound system can deliver genuine, multi-speaker surround sound without a lot of bulk.
-They include just five compact, room-friendly speakers, a control center (usually with a built-in DVD or Blu-ray Disc® player), and a subwoofer you can tuck in a corner.
-Some models also offer radio tuners, built-in iPod® docks, and wireless connectivity for rear speakers.
-[Shop for a pre-matched surround sound system.]
+A pre-matched surround sound system can deliver enveloping, multi-speaker surround sound without a lot of bulk.
+They usually include just five compact, room-friendly speakers, a control center (often with a built-in DVD or Blu-ray Disc™ player), and a subwoofer you can tuck into a corner.
+Some models also offer radio tuners, built-in Bluetooth® for streaming music from a smartphone or tablet, and wireless connectivity for rear speakers.

 These systems make sense if: